yaya2devops/azdash/README.md

-# Personal Dashboard in the Old days!
+# Microsoft Azure Personal Dashboard
 A dashboard in Azure that inspires you to spend longer on the portal and provides you with such A WELCOME and quick access to your daily chores is great option to consider!

 <br>